Skip to main content

 5 mentions Positive Neutral Negative

-• “The linear storyline is very replayable, and the decorative nature makes you want to unlock more.”
+• “The linear storyline is very replayable and also the decorative nature makes you want to unlock.”

-• “For me, that is the part of Subnautica: Below Zero that failed hard compared with the first Subnautica; the chatty protagonist sort of killed any replay value for me, while the original I've played and replayed many times.”
+• “For me, that is the part of Subnautica Below Zero that failed hard compared with the first Subnautica; the chatty protagonist sort of killed any replay value for me, whereas the original I’ve played and replayed many times.”

 • “For me, that is the part of Subnautica: Below Zero that failed hard compared with the first Subnautica.
 The chatty protagonist sort of killed any replay value for me, whereas the original I've played and replayed many times.”

-• “Replayability: outside of future content updates as it pursues its 1.0 update, I highly doubt this is a game you'd play repeatedly.
-If you did, it might be a Far Cry-style replay that you play once a year.”
+• “Replayability: outside of future content updates as it pursues its 1.0 update, I highly doubt this is a game you'd play repeatedly, and if you did it might be a Far Cry style replay that you play once a year.”

 • humor